brentlintner/linus/TRACKER.md

             * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

 * Auto update the project file structure when new files are added or updated (db setup + function calling for this?)
-* Use a vector database to store embeddings of files and their contents, and optimize prompt generation for large projects and files
 * Track versions of files even after pruning (need to use local db setup + function calling for this?)
 * Handle renaming or deleting file references, for example when refactoring
 * Show the token output count for each final response if verbose